TL;DRJump straight to the code snippet ⬇️

 $file_path = $upload['file'];

-$file_info = pathinfo( $file_path );
+$file_info = pathinfo($file_path);

 $dirname = $file_info['dirname'];

-$filename = $file_info['filename'];
+$filename = $file_info['filename']; // Filename without extension.

 $counter = 1;

-$new_file_path = $dirname . '/' . $filename . '-' . $counter . $extension;
+$new_filename_base = $filename . '-' . $counter;

 $counter++;